Spicy Broiled Shrimp

-Spicy Broiled Shrimp is a perfect low-carb shrimp dinner that can be on the table in minutes and will impress anyone you make it for.
+This Spicy Broiled Shrimp Recipe is a perfect shrimp dinner that can be on the table in minutes and will impress anyone you make it for.
+And of course broiled shrimp is perfect for a low-carb meal!

-PIN Spicy Broiled Shrimp to try it later.
+PIN the Spicy Broiled Shrimp Recipe to try it later.

-This Spicy Broiled Shrimp is something that will be a hit with everyone who likes shrimp, and frozen raw shrimp is something I always have in my freezer.
-After they’ve thawed in the fridge, raw shrimp cook quickly and can be turned into impressive dishes.
+This Spicy Broiled Shrimp Recipe is something that will be a hit with everyone who likes shrimp, and frozen raw shrimp is something I always have in my freezer.
+After they’ve thawed in the fridge, raw shrimp cook quickly and can be turned into impressive dinners.

 This broiled shrimp recipe was inspired by memories of New Orleans Barbecued Shrimp.
 I use a combination of butter and olive oil, but you can use all butter, all olive oil, or a combination, whichever you prefer; either way will be delicious!